Last updated 24 August, 2022.

 For some reason, marketers just tend to treat it as one.

-Put in simple terms: the single biggest reason why inbound marketing doesn't work for so many companies is simply because inbound doesn’t serve all needs — regardless of how well marketers are able to execute the tactics and techniques.
+Put in simple terms: the single biggest reason why inbound marketing doesn't work for so many companies is simply that inbound doesn’t serve all needs — regardless of how well marketers are able to execute the tactics and techniques.

 Reason #2: The market has matured, but the playbook hasn’t

 The second reason is that the inbound playbook is, well, simply a bit outdated.

 Inbound marketing might have worked wonders some 5 years ago, but fast forward to 2020, and the game has changed drastically — mostly because the market has matured.

 As opposed to the early days, literally, everyone does inbound marketing in the late 2010s and early 2020s— not just a few visionaries.
 Unfortunately, the techniques are still more or less the same as they always were (except for maybe chatbots).
 And as competitors replicate the techniques and shower the market with inbound content, the cost of competing through content goes up and the benefits inevitably go down.